My Portable Homelab Overview

 For the price of a Raspberry PI, it gives a nice case with an active cooling system, SATA and M2 interfaces, and a bunch of ports like USB, HDMI, LAN, etc.

-The silicon with x86 arch also gives a bit more flexibility than ARM in terms of software compatibility.
-It's a bit less energy efficient than Raspberry, but also a bit more powerful.
+The x86 CPU also gives a bit more flexibility compared to ARM in terms of software compatibility.
+It's a bit less energy efficient than Raspberry, but I'm ok with that.

 Host OS, Virtualization, LXC Containers